Guides for Designers

 When To Save

-• When you are about to branch off a file
+• Before branching off a file

 Writing Good Commits